 You can run the application from the command line as well.
 Use ncl help to display the command line help and use commands such as ncl add or ncl search to install programs or search for applications.

 Npackd is a useful program for Windows to install and manage programs.
 While it is limited to about 900 programs right now, it does include many of the most popular programs for Windows so that these may be installed, updated or removed from systems Npackd is run on.

 It is currently not possible to selected multiple applications for installation.
 Options to display specific application categories or to create application profiles that can be exported and imported could improve the application further.

 That aside, using Npackd is still a lot faster than installing programs manually on the operating system.
-Interested users can download Npackd from its Google Code project page.
+Interested users can download Npackd from the GitHub project website

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.

 We are committed to keeping our content free and independent, which means no paywalls, no sponsored posts, no annoying ad formats or subscription fees.

 If you like our content, and would like to help, please consider making a contribution:

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.